GravityKit/GravityView/readme.txt

 == Changelog ==

+= 1.3.1 =
+* Fixed: Searches ending in a space caused PHP warning

 = 1.3 on October 13 =
 * Speed improvements - [Learn more about GravityView caching](https://gravityview.co/support/documentation/202827685/)
 	- Added caching functionality that saves results to be displayed